lazywithclass/node-concordance/README.md

 To run tests the usual `npm test` or `make test`.

+To check that the produced output is the same as the one from the spec you could run `diff <(cat test/fixtures/base| node index.js) <(cat test/fixtures/base.expected)`.

 To run testem so that tests run on file change either run `npm run dev` or `make -s`